Uniqueness of form extensions and domination of semigroups: Applications to magnetic Schr odinger forms on graphs

 \end{lemma} \begin{proof} If $a=0$ or $b=0$, the inequality is obvious.
 Hence assume that $a,b\neq 0$.\\ In the following computation we use the inequality $2\lambda\mu\leq\lambda^2+\mu^2$ for $\lambda,\mu\in\IR$.

 \end{proof}

 We will now prove that the magnetic form is dominated by the form without magnetic field.
-We note that a pointwise Kato's inequality was already given in \cite{MT15}, Lemma 3.3.
+We note that a pointwise version of Kato's inequality was already given in \cite{MT15}, Lemma 3.3.
 This work does not involve a discussion of validity of this inequality on the domains of the operators.
 Hence, it can not be used to conclude domination.
-In this sense our result can be seen as a completion of their result (compare Remark \ref{kato-formal} for a discussion of a similar issue as well).
+In this sense our result can be seen as a completion of their result (compare the remark below Proposition \ref{domination_manifolds} for a discussion of a similar issue as well).